-Before going to Australia it is absolutely necessary to inform yourself about the weather.
+Before doing your 3 week trip to Australia, it is absolutely necessary to inform yourself about the weather.
 Generally, you can divide Australia into two parts.
 The Northern part has two seasons: dry and wet season.
 The southern part has the usual four.
-Just don’t forget that everything is upside down, meaning that in summer it is relatively cold and winter is super hot.
+Just don’t forget that everything is “upside down”, meaning that in summer it is relatively cold and winter is super hot.
 The more you go down south, the colder it gets with Tasmania having a similar weather to New Zealand, thus mild and never really hot.

 A special mention goes to Melbourne.
 As the locals like to say, it has 5 different seasons in a day.
 Mentioning the last one is not child friendly as it starts with an F. I think you get the idea, but just for illustrational purposes, picture a super hot day, you’re melting and changing your clothes from a jacket and jumper (the morning was cold) to thongs (which is Australian for flip flops) and airy clothes.
-Once I arrived in the CBD, it is suddenly very breezy and fresh and you would have needed the jacket.
+Once I arrived in the CBD (with all the amazing graffiti alleys), it is suddenly very breezy and fresh and you would have needed the jacket.
 It might start to rain as well.

 Itinerary Suggestions for Your Three Week Trip to Australia

 I had eight months to travel the country and still have areas, I did not see at all.
 But from what I saw, there are so many places I can highly recommend (here are my top 25 Australian bucketlist spots).
 Out of these, I mapped together three different itineraries to help get you started because I know fully well how overwhelming a Australian vacation can be.

 Three Week Trip to Australia Itinerary 1: East Coast Route

 ” style=”fancy” icon=”plus-circle”]